hexbatch/apple-core/v1/docs/layers/a-core-layers/services/permissions-layer-service.md

 ## can i do this
     permissions_layer.can_i_do_this

+checks to see if the user has passed in an alternate rates,

-has a quick way to lookup to see if the layer api call is allowed by the rate set given.
+has a quick way to lookup (set up by the rates service) to see if the layer api call is allowed by the rate set given.

 The rate set might be a shared one, see deferred.

+## get default rate info
+    permissions_layer.default_rate_setting
+Calls the rate layer with some default setting for a user